A master guide for planning your activities and things to do in Chania!

 If you do not want to travel far from the centre of the city, then the beach of Nea Chora offers over 1km of sand and plenty of amenities to keep young and old equally entertained.
 Restaurants and cafes in the area mean that you can keep sunbathing while tasting Cretan delicacies.
 The regional unit of Chania includes dozens of jaw-dropping beaches, like Falassarna, Balos reserve (which is a Natura 2000 protected site) and Elafonisi (the famous pink-hued sandy inlet).

-Balos Reserve – approximately 50 km west of Chania
+Balos Reserve – 50 km west of Chania

 8. Take A Cooking Class